wjddnjs33/wjddnjs33/README.md

-Hi there, My name is Jeongwon Jo.
-I'm a newbie studying about Web(Security) and English in Korea.
-And I sometimes join in CTF or Bug Hunting.
+Hi there, My name is Jeongwon Jo(Pocas).
+I'm a newbie studying about web security/development and english in Seoul, Republic of Korea.
+And I sometimes do CTF or Bug Hunting.
+And Recently I am studying development.
+Web development uses only node.js, flask, django web frameworks to develop back-end.

 ---
 |Field|Target|Vulnerability|Date|State|Platform|